shasha920/OptimizingyourDatabases/README.md

 # OptimizingyourDatabases

-Use explain statement to optimizing your database in MySQL
+Use explain statement to optimizing your database in MySQL\
+Use autovacuum to optimizing your database in PostgreSQL